kube-ci/engine/docs/CONTRIBUTING.md

 # Contribution Guidelines
-Want to hack on Kubeci-engine?
+Want to hack on KubeCI engine?

 AppsCode projects are [Apache 2.0 licensed](https://github.com/kube-ci/engine/blob/master/LICENSE) and accept contributions via
 GitHub pull requests.
 This document outlines some of the conventions on